 GOLF CARTS: NOT ALLOWED ON SIDEWALKS

 The City of McKinney and the Stonebridge Ranch Community Association (SRCA) follow state regulations regarding golf carts.
-Golf carts are allowed on public roads in our community when the following criteria are met.
+A golf cart may NOT be operated on a sidewalk.

 A golf cart is allowed on a public roadway when:

-- A golfer operates it for traveling to and from a golf course during daytime hours, within two miles of the location where the golf cart is kept (usually the owner’s residence).
+- Operated in compliance within a master planned community,* such as Stonebridge Ranch, Eldorado, Craig Ranch and Custer West.
+Or, operated for traveling to and from a golf course during daytime within two miles of the location where the golf cart is kept, usually the owner’s residence.

 - Where the posted speed limit of the street is 35 mph or less.
-There are two exceptions to the 35 mph rule.
-First, the posted speed limit does not apply when the golf cart is operated in compliance within a master planned community (see below* for details on what compliance means in Stonebridge Ranch).
-Second, a golf cart may cross intersections that include a street with a posted speed limit of more than 35 mph.
+There are two (2) exceptions to this rule.
+First, the posted speed limit does not apply when the golf cart is operated in compliance within a master planned community.* Second, a golf cart may cross intersections that include a street with a posted speed limit of more than 35 mph.

 *So, what exactly does “operated in compliance with” our master-planned community mean?
-In Stonebridge Ranch, this means that only resident golfers may operate their golf carts on public roadways (importantly, including on 40 mph streets) if:
+In Stonebridge Ranch, this means that residents may operate their golf carts on public roadways–importantly for golfers accessing the courses, this includes on 40 mph streets–when:

 - The driver possesses a valid driver’s license.